thisisthedave/tasknotes/docs/settings/calendar-settings.md

 ## Default Calendar View

-You can set the **Default View** for the Advanced Calendar, choosing from month, week, day, or year.
-You can also configure the **Time Slot Duration** and the **Time Range** that is displayed in the week and day views.
+You can set the **Default View** for the Advanced Calendar, choosing from month, week, day, year, or custom days.
+You can also configure the **Time Slot Duration** and the **Time Range** that is displayed in the week, day, and custom days views.

+**Custom view day count** - When using the Custom Days view, this slider controls how many days (2-10) are displayed simultaneously.
+The default is 3 days, which provides optimal screen space utilization while maintaining detailed scheduling capabilities.

 ## Week and Date Settings